 4 > 2 + 1

-The total of the non-diagonal elements is either greater than or equal to the diagonal element for each diagonal element in a row.
+The sum of non-diagonal elements in each row is either equal to or greater than the value of the diagonal element in that row.

 Example 1:

-Let us take an example to illustrate the Diagonally dominant matrix in C++.
+Let's consider an example to demonstrate the Diagonally dominant matrix in C++.

 #include <iostream>